SionBayliss/HierarchicalML/README.md

-# Hierarchical Machine Learning (ML)
+# Hierarchical Machine Learning (hML)
-This repository contains the required python scripts and associated data to train and test a Hierarchical Machine Learning (ML) model using most classifiers and resamplers supported by the python ski-learn and associated packages.
+This repository contains the required python scripts and associated data to train and test a Hierarchical Machine Learning (hML) model using most classifiers and resamplers supported by the python ski-learn and associated packages.
 The majority of scripts have been provided as jupyter notebook files (.ipynb) to enhance users ability to break the scripts down into manageable and understandable sections.

 ## Associated Publication
 The methodology underlying the package has been detailed in ***.

 ## Dependencies
-The dependencies for all scripts presented herein can be installed most efficiently using conda and the specification file provided in the repo:
+The dependencies for all scripts presented herein can be installed most efficiently using conda and the specification files provided in the repo.
+Two seperate environmenst have been provided.
+The first ***'unitig-pipeline'*** contains dependencies required for processing raw reads into a format appropriate for input to the Hierachical Classification model.
+The second ***'hierarchical-ml'*** contains dependencies required to run the model and associated analyses.

 ```
+# FASTQ to unitig processing pipeline
+conda create --name unitig-pipeline --file spec-file.unitig-pipeline.txt
+conda activate unitig-pipeline

+# model and additional analyses
-conda create --name Hierarchical_ML --file spec-file.txt
+conda create --name hierarchical-ml --file spec-file.hierarchical-ml.txt
-conda activate  Hierarchical_ML
+conda activate hierarchical-ml
 ```
 ## The HC package